kewp/autolive/README.md

 # autolive

+have live python running - edit the text file and it will run automatically, and show errors!

+want to hook this up to `auto` and have the output shown straight away...

+## running

+to setup run `npm install` and then `vite` (should install vite globally, maybe with `npm install -g vite`, not sure...)

+## old readme (3 sept 2021)

 Live edit auto scripts that cache on filesystem and aws services

 I want to create a front-end that allows live editing - a built-in